godot-rust/gdext/Contributing.md

 ## Integration tests

-The `itest/` directory contains a suite of integration tests that actually exercise `gdextension` from within Godot.
+The `itest/` directory contains a suite of integration tests that actually exercise `gdext` from within Godot.

 The `itest/rust` directory is a Rust `cdylib` library project that can be loaded as a GDExtension in Godot, with an entry point for running integration tests.
 The `itest/godot` directory contains the Godot project that loads this library and invokes the test suite.